mengyi-ma/ProDeL-Prospective-Decoupld-Leaming-for-Future-Node-Imporance-Scoring-in-Dynamic-Networks/README.md

 ## Framework Overview

-### Temporal Network Construction and Prediction Setting
+### （1）Temporal Network Construction and Prediction Setting

 The framework first transforms continuous temporal interactions into a sequence of temporal graph snapshots.